ToddMitchellGH/TPM-module-of-often-used-functions/README.md

 calculations.

- 'anomalies',  Calculates daily, monthly, seasonal, annual anomalies 'arclength',  Calculates the arc-length between points on a sphere 'fill_year',  Appends NaNs to a dataset to make a complete year of data 'find_latlon',          I haven't used this for a while.
+ 'anomalies',  Calculates daily, monthly, seasonal, annual anomalies<br>
+ 'arclength',  Calculates the arc-length between points on a sphere 'fill_year',  Appends NaNs to a dataset to make a complete year of data 'find_latlon',          I haven't used this for a while.
 Probably finds gridpoints with values exceeding a threshold